-Item: Citywide Reduction Target Funding Amount: \$1,700,000 reduction
+Item: Citywide Reduction Target Funding Amount: \$1,700,000 reduction Base or One-time: Base New FTEs: No

 Due to the COVID-19 pandemic, most General Fund revenue categories are anticipated to experience declines in FY 2021 as compared to FY 2020.
-In response, a series of cost-savings strategies are recommended, including a \$2.0 million base reduction to the General Fund.
+In response, a series of cost-savings strategies are included, including a \$2.0 million base reduction to the General Fund.
 Of the \$2.0 million target that was established, approximately \$300,000 was identified prior to the production of this document and includes the following items described elsewhere in this section: